 Young trees need to be watered two or three times a week.
 Water heavily, but let the soil dry out between waterings.
 By the end of the first year, water once a week.
 A mature tree will use as much as 20 gallons of water a day during the peak of summer.

 It might sound like it’s more trouble than its worth, but it’s not.
 Simply storing unused flower pots and pot saucers upside-down can prevent a life-threatening disease.
 Get out in the garden, but do it safely!
 UPDATE (July 22, 2016): The Zika virus has now been found in Culexquinquefasciatus mosquitoes.
 The Culex mosquito is far more common than species previously found carrying the disease.
 This means all mosquitoes should be treated as potential carriers (unless you're an entomologist with excellent eyesight). *Research has shown that repellants made from citronella and lemongrass do not work (Consumer Reports) ** Window screens, introduced in the 1880s, were called "the most humane contribution the 19th century made to the preservation of sanity and good temper.”
-(Wikipedia) Has half a cabbage turned brown?
-Or have the pea plants in your garden turned white?
+(Wikipedia) Have the pea plants in your garden turned white?
 If you look at the photo below, you will see that new (uninfected) growth is bright green, as it should be.
 Everything else on the plant looks bleached.
-That bleaching is caused by a fungal disease known as Fusarium wilt.
-Similar to Verticillium wilt, Fusarium wilt is a common vascular disease in which a fungus (Fusarium oxysporum) clogs vascular vessels.
-It’s pretty much the coronary artery disease of the plant world.
-In addition to bleaching, common symptoms of Fusarium wilt include chlorosis, stunting, damping-off, brown veins, necrosis, and premature leaf drop.
+That bleaching is symptomatic of a fungal disease known as Fusarium wilt.

 Atmospheric nitrogen is generally unavailable to plants, but they really need it.
 For nitrogen to be absorbed by plants it must be “fixed”.
 When lightning strikes the Earth, nitrogen is fixed, but the majority of fixation occurs via microorganisms called diazotrophs.